DVDS SET IN THE ANCIENT WORLD

 ST. PETER Omar Sharif stars in an epic Italian mini-series from the producers of Augustus and Nero.
 PAUL THE APOSTLE Lavish Euro-TV production features an international cast headed by Johannes Brandup as Paul.

 KING ARTHUR Lucius Artorius Castus, a Roman warrior in 5th-century Britain, becomes the legendary Arthur.
 Extended Unrated Director’s Cut.
-EMPIRE The teenaged Octavian turns to a burly gladiator for protection.
-Serious history?
-No, but great fun to watch.

 NERO 3-hour epic from the producers of Augustus stars Hans Matheson of Doctor Zhivago in a sympathetic portrayal of Rome’s most notorious emperor.
 AUGUSTUS Peter O’Toole gives a towering performance as the aged emperor reflecting on his remarkable life, from the director of Hercules.